Ruba'i: In English

-To flutter—and the Bird is on the Wing.

 In extended sequences of ruba'i stanzas, the convention is sometimes extended so that the unrhymed line of the current stanza becomes the rhyme for the following stanza.
 The structure can be made cyclical by linking the unrhymed line of the final stanza back to the first stanza: ZZAZ.
 These more stringent systems were not, however, used by FitzGerald in his Rubaiyat.